Stellar Photo Recovery

 Unfortunately, the actual recovery of files is inconsistent, as some files that are scanned and detected do not get recovered properly.
 It works adequately if you just need a very basic undelete function, but it’s not designed for more complex recovery situations.
 As you can see from the scenario testing below, only one recovery test out of three was successful.

-However, data recovery is often hit or miss, and JP came to the same conclusion after testing dozens of file recovery programs.
-Some are freeware (roundup here), some are commercial software like Stellar Photo Recovery.
-We thus suggest you try out free options like PhotoRec and Recuva first.
-If they fail to retrieve your files, go for Stellar Phoenix Photo Recovery, but be sure to start with the trial before making any purchase.
+However, data recovery is often hit or miss.
+We thus suggest you try out free data recovery software like PhotoRec and Recuva first.
+If they fail to retrieve your files, go for Stellar Photo Recovery, but be sure to start with the trial before making any purchase.

 My name is Thomas Boldt.
 I have been working with various types of digital media for over 10 years in my career as a digital graphic designer and as a photographer, and I’ve been actively interested in computers for over 20 years.